 SPORTS & GAMES

 This program is organized and taught by the San Diego Youth Gaelic Athletic Association.
 Gaelic Football (or Irish Football) is a combination of soccer, Australian rules football and basketball (non- contact).
 It is a fast, fun game that teaches speed, agility, hand-eye coordination, teamwork, and sportsmanship.
 Everyone is welcome (boys and girls) and everyone plays, regardless of skill level.
 Come join the fun!
 We hold games on Sundays a few times during the year.
 No registration fees; only equipment needed are soccer cleats and a mouth guard.
 For more information: email Mr. Gage, visit www.SDYGAA.com, or call 619- 549-7438.
-Form/Waiver for this program is available during the Spring Application Window.
+Form/Waiver can be downloaded here.
+If you’re interested in Gaelic Football, please contact Dennis Gage.
+Download and complete the form/waiver and bring it to the Joint Use Field on January 29, 2017, 4:00 PM.

 - Mondays, 4:00 – 6:00 pm, Roosevelt Joint-Use Field, Leader: Mr. Gage of SDYGAA